n-WN/gmsm/README.md

 ## License

-Copyright 2017-2024 Suzhou Tongji Fintech Research Institute
+Copyright 2017-2025 Suzhou Tongji Fintech Research Institute
+Copyright 2025 n-WN

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.